Promoting Positive Work Environments In Pharmacy

 Clear communication goes a long way, and when the whole team is kept in the loop, they feel valued as an integral part of the business.
-A valued team is a productive team, and a productive team who can work with each members individual strengths are far more likely to keep a business running smoothly.
+A valued team is a productive team, and a productive team that can work with each member's individual strengths is far more likely to keep a business running smoothly.

 If you’re guilty of being “the absent owner”, consider taking some time for regular check-ins with your staff, highlight the positives to boost morale, and keep an eye out for those rifts which may be starting to form!

 2. Us & Them

 In pharmacy, we sometimes see a mentality of 'us' and 'them' in regards to the dispensary vs the shop staff.
 This isn’t desirable and certainly won’t foster a positive workplace environment.

 Your team can only thrive if they work in unison - without your retail staff, your dispensary team would be far less efficient.
 Without a dispensary team, the shop staff would be left flailing.

 As mentioned above, fostering individual strengths is paramount to success - so let go of the hierarchy mentality and watch your business bloom.
 We’re often seeing shop staff resenting the dispensary team as a result of the owner or leader treating the two roles differently.